FrederikTobner/JANUS/book/src/chapter-01-introduction/what-well-build.md

 6. **Kernel Basics** - Interrupts, system calls, and user programs

 [!side]Each chapter follows the same pattern: concepts first, then incremental implementation with working code at each step.
 We show failures and debugging, not just successes.[/!side]

-The hardest conceptual jump is the boot process (Chapter 3), where you'll learn how the CPU actually works.
-After that, everything builds on established patterns.

 ---